 But it is equally important to read over your car insurance policy, in particular your declarations page, which is the first page of your policy (look on the back; it can be two-sided).

-The “dec page,” as it’s referred to by most insurance professionals, summarizes your policy coverage costs and other vital insurance information.
-National Association of Insurance Commissioners (NAIC) has an interactive example of a declarations page you can view here.
+The "dec page," as it's referred to by most insurance professionals, summarizes your policy coverage costs and other vital insurance information.
+The National Association of Insurance Commissioners (NAIC) has an outline of basic information included on declaration pages.

 Five specific categories to double-check each time you receive your renewal include: